ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 list.files(pattern = '^.*\\.tif$')
 ```

-We can now load this object in R, since it is a multi-layer raster object, we need to use the `brick()` function to do that.
+We can now load this object in R since it is a multi-layer raster object, we need to use the `brick()` function to do that.
 Let's take a look at the structure of this object.

 ```r
 gewata <- brick('LE71700552001036SGS00_SR_Gewata_INT1U.tif')